-Rules related to labour unions are contained primarily in Law No 21 of 2000 on Employees/ Labour Unions.
-In order for a labour union to be recognised, following its establishment, a labour union must:
+Rules related to labour unions are contained primarily in Law No 21 of 2000 on Labour Unions.
+For a labour union to be recognised, following its establishment, it must:

-- register itself in writing with the local office of the Manpower Agency; and - notify the employer of its establishment and registration number, which the employer is obliged to accept.
+register itself in writing with the local office of the manpower agency; and notify the employer of its establishment and registration number, which the employer is obliged to accept.